sankalpgunturi/az-900/Describe_Azure_architecture_and_services.md

 ### Resources

-- Generic object used to represent services in Azure
+- Generic object used to represent purchased services in Azure

 #### Key Characteristics